 I believe one important role of the CIO is to help peers in the business to better understand just how transformational social media can be to helping increase growth and/or drive productivity to improve the bottom line.

 I encourage CIOs to support trials; facilitate experimentation and provide the IT services support to the business units willing to tap into Social.
 Partner up with the CMO and get going - don't wait for the business case (heresy I hear you say) - but that would be like asking for the business case for email or for the phone; you could probably do it but why bother - this is table stakes in 2010.
 When was the last business case you saw for buying a PC?

 The fact is, until you get in the game you really won't understand the potential.
 The closest thing in recent times would be the evolution of corporate websites - in the early days some companies saw the power of the Internet and embraced it - some even changed business models using it (Amazon, eBay), while others couldn't see the business benefit and waited till having a website was no longer an option.
-(If you want to read about justifying social media from a marketing perspective Michael Green published research on this in Feb).

 I'm not advocating you ignore basic principles such as aligning the goals of the project to positive business outcomes and measuring results - that's essential for success - but the fact is any benefit numbers you and your business partners come up with in terms of a business case are more than likely a wild guess at best - you need to get some experience first.